MerlijnWajer/Simba-website/index.rst

 News
 ====

-Simba 0.98-rc1 (Development Release)
+Simba 1.0  (Development Release)
 ------------------------------------

-Coming within a few weeks.
+News about Simba 1.0 will surface soon enough.

 ..
     The latest development release of simba is *Simba-0.97-rc6*.